‘Alien: Covenant’ Boss Ridley Scott Talks Killing Off Ripley As Three New Teasers Link To ‘Prometheus’ [Video]

 “It would mimic Captain Dallas [Skerritt] saying, ‘I’m signing off.'”

-Executives at Twentieth Century Fox were not amused by Scott’s pitch of that ending and Ridley shares that he nearly got himself fired for the suggestion.
+Executives at 20th Century Fox were not amused by Scott’s pitch of that ending, and Ridley shares that he nearly got himself fired for the suggestion.
 He says studio executives were on the set within 14 hours with threats of having the Alien director escorted off the lot.

 Having no other choice, Scott says he went with the ending that has now become the accepted and filmed version, sending Ripley off for more journeys in space.